 Moles that are painful or itchy can also be a warning sign.

 While any of these signs can indicate cause for concern, they are not a guarantee of skin cancer.
 Treatment or further tests will only be recommended if initial test results indicate the presence of cancer cells.

 Before any surgery is scheduled, a patient will get a biopsy-proven skin cancer diagnosis and will be educated on the various treatment options available.
 Depending on the cancer, the stage of its advancement, its location, and other factors, potential treatments may include anything from topical treatments to radiation therapy to cryosurgery.

 Patients who choose Mohs surgery will be treated by one of our dermatologists trained in this technique.
 She will remove the cancerous tissue level by level, examining slides made from the tissue to determine if residual skin cancer remains.
 This procedure is continued until no more skin cancer remains.
 Visit our Mohs page to learn more about this specific skin cancer treatment.

 Physicians who use Mohs surgery must be specially trained in this technique.
-Call the doctors at Western Dermatology Consultants about treating skin cancer in Albuquerque to schedule an appointment for a skin evaluation and discuss any skin concerns you may have at 505-855-5503 or 505-897-1313.
-You may also make an appointment online.
+Call the doctors at Western Dermatology Consultants about treating skin cancer in Albuquerque.
+To schedule an appointment for a skin evaluation please call 505 855-9267.